 Find the information you want: basic science, clinical science, old, new, popular and obscure.

 An informationist specialty is to help design and execute systematic reviews.
 You might not know informationists can help you find data about drugs, patents, legislation, and equipment parts.
 They can find industry research summaries; policy documents; "gray" literature; and best practices.
-An Informationist can set up alerts to keep you current in your specialty.
+An Informationist can set up notifications to keep you current in your specialty.